akihikodaki/dts/test_plans/vf_kernel_test_plan.rst

     ifconfig eth0 mtu 3000

-7. Use scapy to send one packet with length as 2000 with kernel VF MAC as DST MAC, check Kernel VF can receive packet
+7. Use scapy to send one packet with length as 2000 with kernel VF MAC as DST MAC, check kernel VF can receive packet

 Note:
 HW limitation on 82599, need add “--max-pkt-len=<length>” on testpmd to